-- During the initial planning stages of the project, one of the potentially difficult engineering issues is the relocation of the gas pipeline on the existing bridge.
+- 29 During the initial planning stages of the project, one of the potentially difficult engineering issues is the - 30 relocation of the gas pipeline on the existing bridge.
 This pipeline is owned by ETP.
-It is currently not being used as movement of gas from Missouri to Illinois is handled via a pipeline downstream of the bridge.
-ETP has no plans to replace the pipeline on a new bridge: consequently: therefore, this issue is - 36 bridge.
-ETP has no plans to replace the pipeline on a new bridge; consequently; therefore, this issue is 37 deemed to be resolved. - 38 The Union Pacific Railroad line parallels the river below the bluff and goes under the existing Chester - Bridge.
+It is currently not - 31 being used as movement of gas from Missouri to Illinois is handled via a pipeline downstream of the - 32 bridge.
+ETP has no plans to replace the pipeline on a new bridge; consequently; therefore, this issue is - deemed to be resolved. - 34 The Union Pacific Railroad line parallels the river below the bluff and goes under the existing Chester - Bridge.
 The Reasonable Alternatives are not expected to impact the railroad.
 Requests for participation as an Interested Agency were not answered.

-41 3.6.3.4 Construction and Navigation
+37 3.6.3.4 Construction and Navigation

-- 42 Construction of either of the new Build Alternatives (U-1 and U-2) would be conducted to reasonably 43 minimize interference with free navigation of the waterway or impair the present navigable depths. - 44 The existing main and auxiliary navigation channel widths are 650 feet; see Figure 3-13.
+- 38 Construction of either of the new Build Alternatives (U-1 and U-2) would be conducted to reasonably - 39 minimize interference with free navigation of the waterway or impair the present navigable depths. - 40 The existing main and auxiliary navigation channel widths are 650 feet; see Figure 3-13. - 41 The contractor's erection scheme would provide adequate horizontal clearance within the navigation - 42 channel span to allow safe passage of river traffic during construction of the superstructure.
+If - 43 temporary reduction in navigation channel width is allowed, this reduced navigation clearance during - 44 construction would be required only for the minimal amount of time needed to erect the girders.
+The

-- 1 The contractor's erection scheme would provide adequate horizontal clearance within the navigation - 2 channel span to allow safe passage of river traffic during construction of the superstructure.
-If - 3 temporary reduction in navigation channel width is allowed, this reduced navigation clearance during - 4 construction would be required only for the minimal amount of time needed to erect the girders.
-The - 5 contractor's falsework would be removed promptly to restore the full width of the navigation channel - 6 span.
+- 1 contractor's falsework would be removed promptly to restore the full width of the navigation channel - 2 span.
 None of the Build Alternatives would affect the location of the navigation channel.